This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Greenstone Track

-The hike one way takes around 2 to 3 days, and along the way you can stay at DOC serviced huts for $15 NZD per person per night.
+The hike one way takes around 2 to 3 days, and along the way you can stay at DOC-serviced huts for $25 NZD per person per night.
+These huts are first come first serve, but you need to pay the fee ahead of time.
 A popular option is to link the Greenstone with the Caples Track to complete a 60-kilometer (37.2 miles) loop back to the trailhead.
 You can even join the Greenstone Track with the Routeburn Track for an even longer hike!

 The Greenstone Track is a good option for those who wanted to hike the Routeburn Track but couldn’t get bookings.
 All huts on the track are first come first serve so no bookings are required, not to mention they’re much cheaper than the Routeburn!